bartobri/no-more-secrets/README.md

 This option sets the foreground color of the decrypted text to the color specified.
 Valid options are white, yellow, black, magenta, blue, green, or red.
 This is blue by default.

+`-c`

+This option clears the screen prior to printing any output.
+Specifically, it saves the state of the terminal (all current output), and restores it once the effect is comlpeted.
+Note that when using this option, `nms` requires the user to press a key before restoring the terminal.

 License
 -------